 For a change we had some spare time during our mission so it was decided that we would go on a short tour of the Xinjiang desert south of Urumqi.
-There was myself, Fei Deng and her husband Kurt, as well as Jean-Marie Braun.
+There was myself, Fei Deng and Jean-Marie Braun.
 We were joined by several people from the project office who would be our hosts for the trip.
 The plan was to drive to the ‘Flaming Mountains’ and then to the ‘Cave of the Thousand Buddhas’.
 We would then visit the ‘Gaochang Ruins’ and the ‘Grape Valley’ before the others would head back to Urumqi.
 I would spend the night in Turpan before catching the bus back the following morning.

 We drove south from Urumqi to Flaming Mountains’ which is shown on the Google Earth image below.
 The mountains are 98 km long, 9 km wide, and cross the Tarin Basin west to east.
 It is a popular tourist stop for two reasons.
 In a classic chinese novel from the Ming Dynasty (about 650 years ago) the Monkey King stirred up trouble in heaving and kicked over the oven for making immortal pills.
 Charcoals fell from the sky to where the Flaming Mountain now lies in the Turpan Basin.
 That gives rise to the second reason: it is the hottest place in China.

 They have a huge thermometer at the tourist centre and, if it is to believed, even though it was mid-September the temperature was 49 degrees centigrade.
 One of the men with us told us that it gets so hot there shoes can melt to the road.
 I was a bit skeptical, but I can say that it felt like a blast furnace.